Monitor Windvane - FAQ's

 Whether on a wheel or tiller boat, you will need lines to the helm.
 This is a small price to pay for the performance advantage of a servo-pendulum windvane.
 There are many ways to make lines unobtrusive and manageable.
 Please ask us!

-This is a common misperception.
+This is a common misperception but rest assurred, we have installed Monitor on hundreds of center cockpit boats.
 If good-quality low-friction blocks are used and some thought is given to the run of the operating lines, even large center-cockpit boats can be fitted with Monitors.

 What is positive yaw dampening and why is it important?